codebrain001/Whatsapp-spatial-mapping/article.md

 ```

 ### Requirement file
-Next with your virtual environment set up, we will install the project dependencies and their specific version (These dependencies versions were the current versions at the time of writing this article).
+Next with our virtual environment set up, we will install the project dependencies and their specific version (These dependencies versions were the current versions at the time of writing this article).
 In order to create reproducible projects you should stick with my versions of packages.

 ```
 chart-studio==1.1.0